danrod96-new/esinergia-starter/docs/DEFAULT_CONTENT.md

 The module is required in the dev section.
 It is not required in production.

-fin drush en -y default_content
+ddev drush en -y default_content

 ## Exporting content